scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 *Control Plane* -  performing inter-domain routing by discovering and securely disseminating path information.
 It is described in {{I-D.dekater-scion-controlplane}}.

-*Data Plane* - described in this document.
-It carries out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
+*Data Plane* - carrying out secure packet forwarding between SCION-enabled ASes over paths selected by endpoints.
+It is described in this document.

 A more detailed introduction, motivation, and problem statement are provided in {{I-D.dekater-scion-controlplane}}.
 Readers are encouraged to read the introduction in that document first.